opcaic/docs/intro/introduction.rst

 At the beginning of the pipeline, there is an organizer with intention to conduct a tournament.
 He has to fill some basic information about it, such as name, visibility (public or private - only for invited users) and so on.
-Then, the web app provides him a list of currently implemented games and tournament types (formats, scopes etc.), which he chooses from.
-After filling all this, the tournament can be published, making it available for competitors.
-Organizer can also invite other users to his tournament by specifying their emails.
+Then, the web app provides him a list of currently implemented games and tournament types (formats, scopes etc.) to choose from.
+After filling all required information, the organizer publishes the tournament, making it available for competitors.
+Organizer can also invite other users to his tournament by specifying their email addresses.

 Submitting a solution
 =====================

-To join a tournament, users of the platform has to create an account first, and log in.
-After that, they can browse through available tournaments (public or private they are invited to), and eventually submit solutions.
-These solutions has to follow rules specific for different games/tournaments, such as number of files, language of the source code and so on.
-The specific rules for each tournament are listed on tournament's page.
-Upon submitting, the bot is validated by the server checking whether it follows game's rules and API.
-If the validation is successful, the user has joined the tournament with his bot.
+Users are able to browse through available tournaments on the platform.
+In order to participate, they need to create a user account on our platform.
+After logging in, they are able to submit their implementation.
+The format of the submission: allowed implementation languages, libraries and the structure of the submitted files are subject to the rules for the given tournament.

+Upon submission, the platform validates that the user's implementation is able to participate in the given tournament and provides feedback to the user.
+If the validation is successful, then this submission will participate in the tournament.

 Evaluating a tournament
 =======================

-This stage of the pipeline happes completely automatically.
-Depending on the tournament's format and scope, the server plans matches for the tournament and picks the bots for them from the available pool of submitted solutions.
-Then, the server runs the matches and evaluates their results, which also become available to the users through the website.
-Until the tournament is finished, this cycle happens again.
-Tournament's leaderboards are then published on the website.
+Evaluation of the tournament is completely automated.
+The matches between bots are planned according to the selected tournament format and their execution is scheduled on the platform backend.
+The results of the matches are available to users in accordance to the tournament visibility settings.
+A leaderboard of the tournament is accessible through the website listing relative order of the competitor's submission.

 *************